-The Group's own internal assessment of the level of liquidity that it needs to hold in respect of regulatory liquidity requirements in relation to a number of stressed scenarios.
+Internal Liquidity AdequacyThe Group's own internal assessment of the level of liquidity that it needsAssessment Process (ILAAP)to hold in respect of regulatory liquidity requirements in relation to a number of stressed scenarios.

-Internal Ratings Based (IRB) Approach

-An approach for measuring exposure to credit risk which is more sophisticated than the Standardised Approach, where an entity can calculate its own risk weights for certain assets.
+Internal Ratings Based (IRB) Approach An approach for measuring exposure to credit risk which is more sophisticated than the Standardised Approach, where an entity can calculate its own risk weights for certain assets.
 The IRB approach may be Foundation or Advanced.